Competition

 Client / Elche City Council Governing Board

-AL[QARTA] is summed up in the concatenation of spaces, ‘neighbourhoods’, ‘streets’ and ‘squares’ where the exterior and the interior are diluted in a sequential manner: The street, the exterior pedestrian space, the covered pedestrian space, the protected spaces, the interior square, the exterior garden, the buffer spaces, the lobbies… around a large central public ‘heart space’… when do you stop being inside or outside?
+AL[QARTA] represents the concatenation of spaces, ‘neighbourhoods’, ‘streets’ and ‘squares’, where outdoors and indoors are diluted.
+The street, the exterior pedestrian space, the covered pedestrian space, the protected spaces, the interior square, the exterior garden, the buffer spaces, the lobbies… around a large central public called a ‘heart space’…So when do you stop being inside or outside?

-The projected volume is perforated on the ground floor by ‘streets’ of different heights that redirect the public space towards the central ‘heart space’, generating shadows and a microclimate with vegetation that enhances habitability throughout the year.
-It will be an intergenerational meeting point for citizens, amidst the freshness and smells of Mediterranean species to be planted.
+On the ground floor, the projected volume is perforated by ‘streets’ of different heights, that redirect the public space towards the central ‘heart space’.
+By this action shadows are created, and the new microclimate with vegetation enhances habitability throughout the year.
+It will be an intergenerational meeting point for citizens, enjoying the freshness and smells of Mediterranean species to be planted.

-The most public uses of the programme on the ground floor (auditorium, multipurpose hall and bar-cafeteria) are thus structured through the articulation of these new streets generated and the large central square-heart space, opening (also) towards the park.
+The public uses are projected on the ground floor (auditorium, multipurpose hall and bar-cafeteria) are thus structured through the articulation of these new streets generated and the central square-heart space, opened(also) towards the park.

-Saving the privacy of the built environment, all the openings are made towards the central square-urban space, through an exterior skin of ceramic latticework whose design arises from the reinterpretation of Valencian tiling.
+In order to save the privacy of the built environment, all the openings are made towards the central square-urban space, through an exterior skin of ceramic latticework whose design arises from the reinterpretation of Valencian tiling.
 Here the forms become more organic and friendly, allowing the space to flow.